Testing Emergent Gravity with Isolated Dwarf Galaxies: Apparent DM Distribution Predictions from EG for Two Realistic Baryonic Mass Distributions

 The S\'{e}rsic profile of a galaxy is given by

 where $I_e$ and $R_e$ are the intensity and projected radius at the half-light slice, respectively, and $n$ is the so-called S\'{e}rsic index, which is a measure of the concentration of the light about the center.
-The constant $b_n$ is given such that
+The constant $b_n$ is given by gamma functions (see Appendix \ref{app:sersic}).